pagalvin/tsbook/chapter05_AdvancedTypes.md

 As with everywhere else in TypeScript, a good IDE supports enumerations with intellisense.

-**video: chapter 8, misc types: quick video showing enumerations.

-The above example shows that you can match a text label with an arbitrary integer value.
+The snippet above example shows that you can match a text label with an arbitrary integer value.
 Sometimes, you don't care about the value.
 You just want the convenience of a human-readable label to use in your code.
 In that case, you can define an initial value and the compiler will increment it for you behind the scenes:

 ```TypeScript
 enum Direction {
     Up = 1,
     Down,
     Left,
     Right
 }
 ```

 In this case, Down, Left and Right are assigned the values 2, 3 and 4 respectively.